 The specimens distributed were obtained from a range of surveys from around the UK.
 Specimens were also donated by Scheme participants and other organisations.
 Every attempt was made to provide animals in good condition and of similar size for each laboratory.
 Each specimen sent was uniquely identifiable by means of a coded label and all material has been retained for subsequent checking.
 Where relevant, every effort was made to ensure all specimens of a given species were of the same sex.

-For the standard RT (RT41) and the 'targeted' RT (RT42), all specimens were taken from replicate trawls, grabs or cores within a single survey and in most cases they were replicates from a single sampling station.
+For both ring tests the specimens were taken from replicate trawls, grabs or cores within a single survey and in most cases they were replicates from a single sampling station.